SOCIAL PROJECTS AND AWARENESS

 Sportswomen from the 16 federations supported by Iberdrola raise awareness of the importance of early detection of breast cancer.

-Sportswomen belonging to the 16 federations that the company supports were the stars of a video to raise awareness of the importance of having regular checks to enable early detection of breast cancer.
+Sportswomen belonging to the 16 federations that the company supports were the stars of a video in 2020 to raise awareness of the importance of having regular checks to enable early detection of breast cancer.
 Under the motto Prevention saves lives, Iberdrola employees also wore pink t-shirts when they gathered at our Madrid offices to show the support by #IberdrolaPeople for the fight against this disease, which is the most common cancer in Western women according to the Spanish Association Against Cancer (AECC).

 Under the motto 'Prevention saves lives', Iberdrola employees wore pink to show the support from #IberdrolaPeople for the fight against breast cancer.